EliEladElrom/cra-template-must-have-libraries/template/README.md

 ## Analyzing the Bundle Size

-‘bundle-analyzer’ (https://github.com/svengau/cra-bundle-analyzer), it’s more colorful and includes all the bundles in one page instead of calling them one by one with source-map-explorer.
+‘bundle-analyzer’ (https://github.com/svengau/cra-bundle-analyzer), is my prefer bundle analyzer, it's more colorful and includes all the bundles in one page instead of calling them one by one with source-map-explorer.

 Install (yarn add --dev cra-bundle-analyzer) & you use the run script:
 ````
 $ yarn analyzer
 ````

-Other option is use source-map-explorer (yarn add  --dev source-map-explorer);
+Other option is to use source-map-explorer (yarn add  --dev source-map-explorer);
 ````
 $ yarn analyze
 ````

+## Cost

+Adding all these libraries from this project comes with a cost of 87 kb out of the gate (54 kb of that for Recoil).

+<b>Important</b> - if you don't use Recoil - remove it:

+`$ yarn remove recoil`

+React v17 costs are a split between React library itself parsed cost 129.17KB that is broken down to parsed 8.67kb (or 2.4 gzipped) and the React DOM parsed 120.5kb (or 38kb gzipped).

 ## Where to go from here?